 - Please avoid making changes to the deployment while the backup is running.
 For instance, don’t update the config files or change the number of nodes.

-To create a backup manually, open the SearchStax dashboard and navigate to the details page of the desired deployment.
-On the deployment details page, click Backups in the menu bar.
+To create a backup manually, navigate to the deployment’s details page.
+Click Backups in the menu bar.

 To perform a manual backup, click the One-time Backup button at the top of the page.
 This opens a confirmation dialog: